RyanGA09/Dicoding_NotesApp-BelajarFundamentalFrontEndWebDevelopment/README.md

 - Create new notes.
 - View the list of existing notes.
-- Delete notes from the list.
+- Delete & edit notes from the list.
 - Notes data is fetched from a JSON file using the **fetch API**.
 - Utilizes **Custom Elements** to build reusable components.